hhickingbotham/hhickingbotham.github.io/index.md

 * I led the project to implement an automated dipping system used to dip corewires and catheters into hydrophilic coating solutions, removing the human element in the process.
 * I performed a complete revalidation of the process,per Stryker statistical validation procedures,and analyzed the results using MiniTab to ensure quality standards had been maintained.
 * This project avoided $1.1 Million in scrap per year, the highest value project site wide in 2019.

+Working at Stryker was a great professional career move.
+When I started at Stryker, I had no statistical validation experience, and by the end of my time there, I was considered a Subject Matter Expert when it came to statistical validation and analyses.
+It was my time working on validations that sparked my interest in statistics, and motivated me to continue my education!
+Some of the most important skills I learned at Stryker were: time management, communication of priorities, and execution of projects critical to the business needs.

 # Project Examples
 Follow the link below to see some of the projects I've worked on throughout my master's course work